communitiesuk/submit-social-housing-lettings-and-sales-data/docs/form/form.md

 The current system is built around a form definition written in JSON.
 At the top level every form will expect to have the following attributes:

 - Form type: this is to define whether the form is a lettings form or a sales form.
 The questions will differ between the types.
-- Start date: the start of the collection window for the form, this will usually be in April
+- Start date: the start of the collection window for the form, this will usually be in April.
 - End date: the end date of the collection window for the form, this will usually be in July, a year after the start date.
 - Sections: the sections in the form, this block is where the bulk of the form definition will be.